 But after a child starts

 school, ADHD becomes more noticeable.
-ADHD is most often diagnosed in children between ages 6 and 12.
+ADHD is most often diagnosed in children ages 6 to 12.
 During this time, ADHD

 can disrupt many aspects of a child's life.
 Learning,